dustinpfister/blog_posts/_posts/threejs-line.md

 layout: post
 categories: three.js
 id: 178
-updated: 2018-11-07 09:25:59
+updated: 2021-05-03 09:32:41
-version: 1.7
+version: 1.8
 ---

 This month I have been working towards developing a solid understanding of the basics of [three.js](https://threejs.org/) as it is a great project that helps with everything, and anything 3d in a javaScript environment.
 As such it was only a matter of time until I would get around to working out a few quick demos about how to work with lines in three.js.
 Doing so is not that hard at all, and can quickly become very fun allowing me to draw in 3d.

 <!-- more -->

-There is only so much to write about with the Line, and LineSegments constructors in three.js, so to help keep this post from being to thin I will also be writing about LineLoop, Line3, and the Materials that can be used with Lines.
+There is only so much to write about with the [Line](https://threejs.org/docs/#api/en/objects/Line), and [LineSegments](https://threejs.org/docs/#api/en/objects/LineSegments) constructors in three.js, so to help keep this post from being to thin I will also be writing about LineLoop, Line3, and the Materials that can be used with Lines including the [LineBasicMatreial](https://threejs.org/docs/index.html#api/materials/LineBasicMaterial) and [LineDashedMaterial](https://threejs.org/docs/index.html#api/en/materials/LineDashedMaterial).
 There is also the Path constructor that can be used to make 2d shapes, making it similar to the 2d canvas drawing context.
-Speaking of canvas that to can be used as a way to generate 2d textures that can be used in materials as well.

-So there is a great deal to know about when it comes to making lines in three.js for both 3d, and 2d.
-In this post I will be briefly covering all the options, and provide some examples.
+So there is a great deal to know about when it comes to making lines in three.js for both 3d, and 2d actually.
+I say that because there is also drawing lines in a 2d canvas using the 2d drawing context, and then using that as a way to skin the faces of a geometry.
+However in this post I will be briefly covering the Line Constructor and topics closely related to that.

 ## What you should know before hand